abitgone/jQuery-Plugins/CONTRIBUTING.md

 -   Stick to existing conventions.

 If you'd like to contribute to the jQuery Plugins, you'll need to fork the repo first.
 Once you've created a fork, create a branch based on `master`.
 If you're fixing a bug, please file an issue first so that you and I can track the fix with a commit.

 Next, create a branch.
 It helps if you include the issue number in your contribution's branch name.
-If you're contribution is based on issue 12, for example, you'd create the following branch:
+If your contribution is based on issue 12, for example, you'd create the following branch:

 -   For bugfixes: